-For many of these research projects, data are collected each season by project participants NECWA interns and participating naturalists are responsible for collecting sighting and photographic data while offshore.
-Our interns help manage the databases and assist in the creation of a photo-ID catalog of known individual finback whales, humpback whales, ocean sunfish, and basking sharks sighted offshore.
-The projects’ databases are managed by NECWA and are used in our educational outreach activities.
+For many of these research projects, data are collected each season by project participants, NECWA interns, and participating naturalists, who collect sighting and photographic data in the field.
+Our interns help manage the databases and assist in the creation of a photo-ID catalog of known individual finback whales, humpback whales, ocean sunfish, and basking sharks that are sighted offshore.
+This information is managed by NECWA and is used in our conservation and educational outreach activities.

 Interns also assist with necropsies which are animal versions of autopsies.
 Marine wildlife that has died and washed ashore is a sad event, but these carcasses can provide a great deal of information on the species regarding their health status, reproductive status as well as the individual's cause of death.

 Necropsies on whales, sharks, ocean sunfish, and other large marine animals is typically conducted on site which is usually the beach where the animal stranded.
 Necropsies on smaller animals like dolphins, porpoises, seals and sea turtles can be done at indoor facilities at research institutions like Woods Hole Oceanographic Institution and at facilities associated with area stranding centers.
 Information collected from external examinations and necropsies provide important information that scientists and managers can use to better protect and conserve wild populations of marine wildlife that are found in the water’s of the Gulf of Maine.

 NECWA is also asking for donations from community businesses and private individuals that are interested in providing long-term support to student interns through a monthly giving program or via a one-time donation.

 If you would like to help support NECWA's internship program, please make your tax-deductible donation on NECWA's Donation Page by clicking HEREInternship Program Overview